 The small button on the back of the genuine AirPods charging case is completely flush.
 On its fake counterpart, the pairing button protrudes from the case.
 You can find the button without looking at it while it can be hard to do so on the legitimate charging case.

 6. Checking Light Indicator

-Another simple way to check if your AirPods are fake is by checking the light indicator on the front or the the inside of the case.
-Look for any misplacement, change in color.
+Another simple way to check if your AirPods are fake is by checking the light indicator on the front or the inside of the case.
+Look for any misplacement or changes in color.

-We didn’t notice any irregularities on the unit that we had.
+We didn’t notice any irregularities in the unit that we had.
 However, the opening port of the light indicator is smaller on the authentic AirPods.

 7. Checking Lightning Port